 Error Codes: Many digital fan controllers are programmed to generate error codes when there is a problem with the fan or the controller itself.
 These error codes can be displayed on the controller itself or communicated to a central control system via an Ethernet connection.
 The error codes provide valuable information on the nature of the problem, allowing technicians to diagnose and fix the issue quickly.

-Diagnostics Tools: Some digital fan controllers are equipped with built-in diagnostic tools that can help technicians troubleshoot problems.
-For example, a controller with a built-in multimeter measures the voltage and current flowing through the fan, allowing technicians to identify any electrical issues.
+.

 Remote Monitoring: Digital fan controllers that are connected to a central control system via an Ethernet connection can be remotely monitored for any issues.
 If a problem is detected, the central control system can alert maintenance personnel, allowing them to respond quickly.